 What to do there: Catch a boat to Koh Kret island and explore by foot or rented bicycle.
 Follow the circular track around the island, pausing to visit several places of interest along the route.
 See stunning ceramics in the Kwan Aman Pottery Museum and watch all stages of the pottery-making process in one of the small workshops around the island.
 Purchase locally made terracotta items in the market or at one of the many shops.
 The market also sells a selection of trinkets, handicrafts, and souvenirs, and you’ll find several snacks and food products here that can be difficult to source elsewhere.

-Why it’s awesome: Open since 2010, the Condom Museum is one of Bangkok’s more unusual attractions.
+Why it’s awesome: Open since 2010, the Condom Museum is one of the more unusual attractions and definitely a unique place to visit in Bangkok.
 Located in Nonthaburi, the museum seeks to shed light on sexual health matters, encourage condom use, and promote safe sex.
 The museum is free to visit.
 The museum contains a fascinating collection of condoms from all over the world, with those that have been made in recent times and those that seem archaic compared to today’s products.
 There are also informative displays related to the history, manufacture, and marketing of condoms.
 Fun fact: did you know that Thailand is one of the world’s biggest makers of condoms?!

 What to do there: Step into the world of sexual health and see a mind-blowing assortment of condoms in various colours and sizes.
 Learn more about the condom and why its use is important for good sexual health.
 Posters adorn the walls and displays also include other sex-related items, such as lubricant and penis pumps.
 You’re sure to be amazed in the testing room, where people demonstrate just how tough condoms actually are!

-A beautiful and scenic place to check out in Bangkok
+#21 – Queen Sirikit Park – A beautiful and scenic place to visit in Bangkok